deadline-cxn/dlstorm/README.md

 # DLStorm C/C++ Code Library

 Utilities and C++ classes with the intent to make game programming with C/C++ easier.
+This library compiles one Windows and Linux.
+There are provisions for BSD and MacOS, but has not been tested.

-I will start documenting these functions and add examples soon.
+## Build Defines

 In order for this package to work you must define:

 ```
 #define _DLCS_CONSOLE // will create a console only application